nandini-verma97/Warehouse-Inventory-Tracker_JIT/README.md

 It allows users to **add products, receive shipments, fulfill orders**, and automatically triggers a **low-stock alert** when quantities drop below a defined threshold.

 This project demonstrates strong **Object-Oriented Design (OOP)**, the **Observer Pattern**, and clean, modular Java code.
+This project was developed as part of my college assignment to demonstrate Java OOP and design patterns
 ---

 ## 🚀 Features